 To some degree, your rates will almost inevitably be influenced by what other freelance medical interpreters are currently charging in your city and state.

 Agencies want to make as much profit from their direct clients (medical facilities) as possible, so if your rates are higher than most freelance medical interpreters in your city, you need to give agencies a strong reason to hire you over contractors who charge less.
 In other words, you need to stand out from your competitors.

 1. Get yourself certified.
 As a certified medical interpreter (CMI), you demonstrate that you've met a higher standard than most medical interpreters.

 2. Conduct yourself with the utmost professionalism.
 Review everything you learned in your medical interpreter training program.
 Follow the standards of conduct and code of ethics for medical interpreters to a tee.
 Unfortunately, failing to follow these is not uncommon among less experienced interpreters.

 3. Present yourself as a professional.
-It's an embarrassment to the profession when interpreters show up for assignments dressed as if they're going to a party or a night club.
+It's an embarrassment to the profession when interpreters show up for assignments dressed as if they're going to a night club.
 Invest in professional attire; if you want to be treated like a professional, you need to dress like one.

 Be aware that the medical facilities you're sent to by the agencies you're contracted with normally communicate directly with those agencies in regard to your performance.
 In many cases, agencies ask their direct clients to complete an evaluation form to rate your performance after each assignment.
 Make this work to your advantage by distinguishing yourself from your competitors!

 Remember that when it comes time to sign the contract, you want to do so with confidence.